 What follows is a story of going from old school purist, to fumbling online book flipper, to Jedi Knight of online book arbitrage – making money from a Starbucks patio.

 (And, I get a little personal.
 I hope you don’t mind.)

 About a year and a half ago, I moved to a new town two states away.
 Basically I wanted to live somewhere nicer and cooler (and more expensive) so I moved somewhere new where I only knew a couple people.

-The move marked another shift, where I began to assess where this
+The move marked another shift, where I began to assess where this Amazon thing was going.

 This was not a crisis of faith by any means.
 Rather, I began to look seriously at going to the next level by supplementing my existing business model.